No one enjoys being taxed as taxes affect income.

 Thus, while investors may benefit from the zero tax burden, trading companies may find it difficult to maximize profit.

-Also, Cayman Islands has elected to implement the Country-By-Country (CBC) reporting regulations as a fallout of its participation in the Multilateral Convention for Mutual Administration in Tax Matters.
+Also, the Cayman Islands has elected to implement the Country-By-Country (CBC) reporting regulations as a fallout of its participation in the Multilateral Convention for Mutual Administration in Tax Matters.

 As a result, companies resident in Cayman will be required to disclose tax details to other participating countries.